ShreyaSNCode/nlp-trader-sentiment-analysis/README.md

 Key finding: Trader performance is driven more by risk management than sentiment alone.

-# Trader Performance vs Market Sentiment Analysis
+ # NLP-Based Trader Sentiment Analysis

 ## 📌 Objective
 Analyze how market sentiment (Fear/Greed) influences trader behavior, risk-taking, and profitability.